 Chronic vomiting results if the infiltration is in the stomach or higher areas of the small intestine.
-A watery diarrhea with weight loss results if the infiltration is in the lower small intestine.
-A mucous diarrhea with fresh blood (colitis) results if the infiltration occurs in the large intestine.
+Watery diarrhea with weight loss results if the infiltration is in the lower small intestine.
+Mucous diarrhea with fresh blood (colitis) results if the infiltration occurs in the large intestine.
 Of course, the entire tract from top to bottom may be involved.
 Many people confuse inflammatory bowel disease with irritable bowel syndrome, a stress-related diarrhea problem.
 Treatment for IBS is aimed at diet and stress management; IBS is a completely different condition from IBD.

 Why Does this Happen?

-Infiltration of the bowel with inflammatory cells occurs when something inflammatory (or, in other words, stimulating to the immune system) is on-going within the intestinal tract.
-The cause of this inflammation could be parasites, toxic materials produced by bacteria living in the bowel, the bacteria themselves, or even digested food proteins.
+Infiltration of the bowel with inflammatory cells occurs when something inflammatory (or, in other words, stimulating to the immune system) is ongoing within the intestinal tract.
+The cause of this inflammation could be parasites, toxic materials produced by bacteria living in the bowel, the actual bacteria themselves, or even digested food proteins.
+Many experts believe that the fundamental problem is a defect in the barrier function of the bowel such that the offending materials listed above gain entry to the bowel tissue in a way that would not occur in normal bowel.
 The diagnosis of IBD presumes that a tangible cause of inflammation has not been found despite extensive testing.
 You may hear the phrase "diagnosis of exclusion" in relation to IBD.
 This means that all the tangible diseases have been ruled out or excluded, so the answer must be IBD.

 Why Would the Veterinarian Think my Pet Might Have IBD?

-If vomiting occurs weekly or more, this is reason to see the vet for an evaluation.
+If vomiting occurs weekly or more, this is a reason to see the veterinarian for an evaluation.